FlorentLP/FlorentLP/README.md

 ---

-###  What I’m Exploring
--  Relay & GraphQL for declarative data fetching
--  Advanced patterns in modern React
--  Clean UIs with **pastel colors** and elegant interactions

----

 ###  What I Love
 -  Personal development & lifelong learning
 -  Developer experience, automation & clean architecture
 -  Sharing ideas in **French and English**
--  Connecting with others on the same journey
+-  Connecting with others and learn about their goals

 ---